rust-lang-ua/rustbook_ukrainian/src/ch11-01-writing-tests.md

 <span class="caption">Listing 11-2: The output from running the automatically
 generated test</span>

-Cargo скомпілював та запустив тест. Ми бачимо рядок `running 1 test`. наступний рядок показує ім'я згенерованої тестуючої функції `it_works`, а також що результат запуску тесту є `ok`. Загальний результат `test result: ok.` означає, що усі тести пройшли успішно, а частина `1 passed; 0 failed` показує загальну кількість тестів що були пройдені успішно або завершилися зі збоєм.

-Можна помітити деякі тести як ігноровані, тоді вони не будуть запускатися; ми розглянемо це далі у цьому розділі у [“Ignoring Some Tests Unless Specifically
-Requested”][ignoring]<!-- ignore --> . Оскільки ми
-не помічали жодного тесту для ігнорування, ми отрримуємо на виході `0 ignored`. Ми також можемо додати до команди `cargo test` аргумент, щоб запускалися лише ті тести, що відповідають певному рядку; Це нназивається  *фільтрацією* та  ми поговоримо про це у  [“Running a
-Subset of Tests by Name”][subset]<!-- ignore -->. Ми також не маємо відфільтрованих тестів, тому вивід показує `0 filtered out`.

-`0 measured` показує статистику тестів швидкодії.
-Тести швидкодії на момент написання цієї статті доступні лише у нічних збірках Rust. Дивись [the documentation about benchmark tests][bench] для більш детальної інформації.

-Наступна частина виводу  `Doc-tests adder` призначена для відображення тестів документації. У нас поки що немає тестів документації, але Rust може скомпілювати будь-які приклади коду з документації по нашому api.
-Ця функція допомагає синхронізувати вашу документацію та код! Ми розглянемо як писати тести документації в  [“Documentation Comments as Tests”][doc-comments]<!-- ignore --> у розділі 14. Зараз ми проігноруємо частину виводу, присвячену
-`Doc-tests`.

-Давайте налаштуємо тест для відповідності нашим потребам. Спочатку змінимо ім'я тестової функції`it_works`  на інше, наприклад таке як  `exploration`:
+Cargo compiled and ran the test.
+We see the line `running 1 test`.
+The next line shows the name of the generated test function, called `it_works`, and that the result of running that test is `ok`.
+The overall summary `test result: ok.` means that all the tests passed, and the portion that reads `1 passed; 0 failed` totals the number of tests that passed or failed.

+It’s possible to mark a test as ignored so it doesn’t run in a particular instance; we’ll cover that in the [“Ignoring Some Tests Unless Specifically Requested”][ignoring]<!-- ignore --> section later in this chapter.
+Because we haven’t done that here, the summary shows `0 ignored`.
+We can also pass an argument to the `cargo test` command to run only tests whose name matches a string; this is called *filtering* and we’ll cover that in the [“Running a Subset of Tests by Name”][subset]<!-- ignore --> section.
+We also haven’t filtered the tests being run, so the end of the summary shows `0 filtered out`.

+The `0 measured` statistic is for benchmark tests that measure performance.
+Benchmark tests are, as of this writing, only available in nightly Rust.
+See [the documentation about benchmark tests][bench] to learn more.

+The next part of the test output starting at `Doc-tests adder` is for the results of any documentation tests.
+We don’t have any documentation tests yet, but Rust can compile any code examples that appear in our API documentation.
+This feature helps keep your docs and your code in sync!
+We’ll discuss how to write documentation tests in the [“Documentation Comments as Tests”][doc-comments]<!-- ignore --> section of Chapter 14.
+For now, we’ll ignore the `Doc-tests` output.

+Let’s start to customize the test to our own needs.
+First change the name of the `it_works` function to a different name, such as `exploration`, like so:

 <span class="filename">Filename: src/lib.rs</span>